LuShenJ/PyEMILI/README.rst

 Output Files
 ~~~~~~~~~~~~
-After running `pyemili.Lines.Line_list.identify()`, two files end with **'.dat'** and **'.out'** will be generate in the directory.
+After running `pyemili.Lines.Line_list.identify()`, two files ending with **'.dat'** and **'.out'** will be generated in the directory.
 The '.out' file contains complete candidate IDs of each input observed line, and '.dat' file contains primarily the A ranking candidate IDs for each line.
 More information can be found `here <https://github.com/LuShenJ/PyEMILI/blob/main/manual/Intro.md>`_.

 Troubleshooting
 ---------------